Jpja/CounterTools/README.md

 # CounterTools
 CounterTools is a modular JavaScript Bitcoin and Counterparty GUI Wallet.

 Download the zip file, extract the directory and open index.html.
-Instructions are in the GUI.
+Follow instructions in the GUI.

 ## Features
 - Send BTC, XCP and assets